1967 Oregon State Beavers football team: Final standing

-The Civil War victory propelled the Beavers to #7 in the final AP Poll, which was their best ever final ranking.
+The Civil War victory propelled the Beavers to No. 7 in the final AP poll, which was their best ever final ranking.
 It would take another 33 years for Oregon State to be ranked any higher.
 Oregon State's 7–2–1 record was its best between 1962 and 2000.
 It is all the more impressive because the Beavers were only favored to win three of the ten games they played.